- 07 Dec 2021

-You can define a number of days of tolerance which allows loan repayments to be late while the account remains in Active state and hence not counting towards your PAR.
+You can define the number of days of tolerance.
+This allows loan repayments to be late while the account remains in "Active" state and do not count towards your Performance and Accountability Report (PAR).

-The tolerance period is defined on the level of the loan products.
+The tolerance period is defined on the loan product level.
 When creating or editing a loan product, enter the number of tolerance days in the Arrears Tolerance Period field.
-You can also establish a minimum and maximum value for the period, thus enabling the user to determine the arrears period at account creation within these constraints.
+You can also establish a minimum and maximum value for the period, which enables users to determine the arrears period at account creation within these constraints.

 On loan accounts, as well as in custom views, you can see the number of days a loan is late and in arrears.
-The difference between these two counts is that the Days In Arrears indicator is calculated based on the the arrears tolerance period, while the Days Late indicator is displayed even when the account is not yet in arrears, due to the tolerance period.
+The difference between these two counts is due to the Days In Arrears indicator being calculated based on the the arrears tolerance period, while the Days Late indicator is displayed even when the account is not yet in arrears - due to the arrears tolerance period.

-For example, a loan that has a 2-day arrears tolerance period specified and where a payment is 87 days late has a Days In Arrears count of 85.
+For example, a loan that has a two-day arrears tolerance period specified and where a payment is 87 days late has a Days In Arrears count of 85.

 We will review some detailed examples of calculating Days in Arrears in the next section.

-- Date Account First Went Into Arrears: Counted from the date the account most recently went into arrears.
-This could stretch across several late instalments, even if one or more of the earlier ones have since been repaid, provided that the account has not yet been put back into good standing.
+- Date Account First Went Into Arrears: from the date the account first went into arrears.
+This could stretch across several late installments, even if one or more of the earlier ones have since been repaid, provided that the account has not yet been put back into good standing.

-- Date of Oldest Currently Late Repayment: Counted from the oldest currently-late instalment, even if the account was put into arrears at an earlier date.
+- Date of Oldest Currently Late Repayment: from the oldest currently-late installment, even if the account first went into arrears at an earlier date.

-As shown by the list of transactions below, this account went into arrears on two occasions:
+As shown by the list of transactions, this account went into arrears on two occasions:

-Using the Date Account First Went Into Arrears method of counting days in arrears, the account is 48 days in arrears as of August 18, 2020: the number of days between July 1 (the due date) and August 18 (the current date).
-This is because it most recently went into arrears on July 2 and had not been put back into good standing, even though the September installment has been paid.
+Using the Date Account First Went Into Arrears method of counting the days in arrears, the account would be 81 days in arrears as of September 11: the number of days between September 11 (the due date) and November 30 (the current date).
+This is because the account first went into arrears on September 11 and had not been put back into good standing, even though the September installment has been paid.

-If this loan used the Date of Oldest Currently Late Repayment method of calculating days in arrears, it would be 15 days in arrears as of August 18, because the oldest repayment that was late on that day was the repayment due on August 3.
+Using the Date of Oldest Currently Late Repayment method of counting the days in arrears, the account would be 51 days in arrears as of October 11, because the oldest late repayment was the repayment due on October 11.

-The last setting allows you to determine whether the day count of days, before the loan is set in arrears, should include or exclude non-working days as per your holidays settings.
+In this setting, you may specify whether the day counter, before the loan is set in arrears, should include or exclude non working days as per your holidays and non-working days settings.